 S3 Block Public Access

 The first and most important step is to properly configure buckets to avoid information leakage.
-This can be accomplished by S3 Block Public Access, which enables account administrators to quickly and easily set permissions for buckets across the organization.
-This also blocks them from being publicly accessible, without the need to manually verify each bucket.
+This can be accomplished by setting up the S3 Block Public Access feature, which enables account administrators to quickly and easily set permissions for buckets, access points, and objects across the organization.
+This also blocks resources from being publicly accessible, without the need to manually verify each bucket.

 Employ the Principle of Least Privilege